Premature Birth & How to Prevent It

 Legal Help for Birth Injuries | Detroit, Michigan Cerebral Palsy and Premature Birth Lawyers

 Physicians, nurses, midwives, and other medical professionals are obligated to do everything in their power to prevent premature birth.
-This includes diagnosing and treating its risk factors, preventing its causes, planning for delivery, calling necessary emergency C-sections, and providing all other means of care in accordance with a strict set of rules. the failure to properly handle or prevent premature birth is medical negligence, and when it causes injury, it is medical malpractice.
+This includes diagnosing and treating its risk factors, preventing its causes, planning for delivery, calling necessary emergency C-sections, and providing all other means of care in accordance with a strict set of rules.
+The failure to properly handle or prevent premature birth is medical negligence, and when it causes injury, it is medical malpractice.

 We encourage you to reach out to our Detroit, Michigan birth injury, cerebral palsy, and premature birth lawyers today with your legal questions or case inquiries.
-Reiter & Walsh ABC Law Centers is a niche law firm that specifically takes cases involving birth injury, so our attorneys have the specific skill, experience, and knowledge necessary to win these complex, multi-million dollar cases.
+Reiter & Walsh ABC Law Centers is a niche law firm that specifically takes cases involving birth injury, so our attorneys have the specific skills, experience, and knowledge necessary to win these complex, multi-million dollar cases.
 While our team is based in Michigan, we handle cases all over the United States.
 Many of our clients have hailed from Michigan, Ohio, Washington D.C., Arkansas, Mississippi, Pennsylvania, Tennessee, Texas, Wisconsin and other states.
-The Reiter & Walsh, P.C. birth trauma team has also handled FTCA cases involving military medical malpractice and federally funded clinics.
+The Reiter & Walsh, P.C. birth trauma team has also handled FTCA cases involving military medical malpractice and federally-funded clinics.

 Contact our Michigan birth injury and premature birth lawyers today for a free legal consultation.
 We will review your case free of charge, determine the cause of your loved one’s injuries, and inform you of your legal options.
 Contact us in whichever way best suits your needs: